chaunceygardiner/weewx-loopdata/README.md

 * **Every period a report tag has**, live: `current`, `trend`, `hour`, `day`, `week`, `month`, `year`, `rainyear`, `alltime`, plus rolling windows of any length from `1m` through `1440m` and `1h` through `24h`.
-* **Values formatted as your report would render them** — unit-converted per a target report, so page javascript can drop them straight into HTML.
+* **Values formatted as your report would render them** — each report declares the fields it needs and gets them in its own units, formats and language, so page javascript can drop them straight into HTML.
 Any field can override the unit (`day.outTemp.avg.degree_C`), round (`.round(1)`), or use the report tags' formatting calls.
 * **A live NOAA-style windrose** — sixteen compass bins by N speed bands,